-Sokar (also known as Seker and in Greek, Sokaris or Socharis) was the Memphite god of the dead, but he was also the patron of the workers who built the necropolis and the craftsmen who made tomb artefacts and of those who made ritual objects and substances used in mummification.
+Sokar (also known as Seker, and in Greek, Sokaris or Socharis) was the Memphite god of the dead, but he was also the patron of the workers who built the necropolis, the craftsmen who made tomb artefacts, and of those who made ritual objects and substances used in mummification.

-He was initially worshiped as a totem, and then as a personified hawk or falcon.
-However, during the Old Kingdom he was generally depicted on a throne with Was (power) sceptre and an Ankh (life).
-By the New Kingdom he was depicted hawk-headed mummy with a Was sceptre (representing power), a flail and a crook.
-He usually stands on a funerary mound (which may represent the primeval mound) and wears a sun disc, cows horns and the regal cobras (similar to the Atef-crown), although in certain situations he wears the White Crown.
+Sokar was initially worshiped as a totem, and then as a personified hawk or falcon.
+However, during the Old Kingdom he was generally depicted on a throne with the Was (power) sceptre and an Ankh (life).
+By the New Kingdom he was depicted as a hawk-headed mummy with a Was sceptre (representing power), a flail, and a crook.
+Sokar usually stands on a funerary mound (which may represent the primeval mound) and wears a sun disc, cows horns and the regal cobras (similar to the Atef-crown), although in certain situations he wears the White Crown.
 As a falcon deity, he is often related to Horus, and wears the double crown of Upper and Lower Egypt.

 These depictions have led some to speculate that Rostau was located near Gebel Gibli, close to the Great Pyramid, and that an actual Tomb of Sokar is yet to be found under the sand close to the mysterious gateway and enclosure wall known as the “Wall of the Crow”.
 So far, no evidence has either proved or discounted this theory.

 - Bard, Kathryn (2008) An introduction to the Archaeology of Ancient Egypt

 - Redford, Donald B (2002) Ancient Gods Speak

 - Watterson, Barbara (1996) Gods of Ancient Egypt